facebook/react/docs/docs/installation.md

 );
 ```

 This code renders into an HTML element with the id of `root` so you need `<div id="root"></div>` somewhere in your HTML file.
 When you use React in this way, you should be transpiling your JavaScript using Babel with the `es2015` and `react` presets.
+To use React in production mode, set the environment variable `NODE_ENV` to `"production"`.

 If you use Bower, React is available via the `react` package.